 Low Sensory Parade Viewing

-Guests looking for a quieter dining environment are encouraged to visit meal facilities during non-peak hours or ahead of mealtime.
-For additional assistance or questions about dining options during your visit, please contact [email protected].
+Guests looking for a quieter dining environment are encouraged to visit meal facilities during non-peak hours or ahead of meal time.
+For additional assistance or questions about visiting a restaurant during your visit, please contact [email protected].

 Resources for Guests with Autism Spectrum Disorder